|Modeling the Sherman Tank in 1/72nd Scale|

 The following two sprues are repeats, and include all the pertinent parts for the late M4A3 wet-stowage hull (along with a number of spare parts for other versions, which will help pad our spare parts boxes).
 The one disappointment here is the engine deck, which represents a very early design for the M4A3 deck, and as far as I know, was never seen on a Jumbo Sherman.
 But considering the modular nature of this hull, it should be easy enough to swap in an appropriate piece from a different kit, if you have one.

 This next sprue is the wheel and track sprue that we've seen come in a couple different forms in previous Sherman kits from UM.
-It includes the revised wheels, which is nice, and this time around, UM has also changed the track style for the first time in their extensive line of Sherman kits.
+It includes the revised wheels, which is nice, although neither of the wheel types included in the kit were common on the Jumbo.
+This time around, UM has also changed the track style for the first time in their extensive line of Sherman kits.

 All previous UM Sherman kits included the T48 rubber chevron track, which has been changed in this kit to the T51 rubber block style.
 Part of me is thrilled with this change, as their earlier tracks suffered from a serious scale problem (the track shoes were much too narrow), which has been fixed with these new tracks.
 Additionally, T51 tracks are not very common in small scale Sherman kits, and this is the first time they've been made in hard plastic, link-and-length pieces.
 It should be noted, however, that this was a very uncommon track style for Jumbo Shermans.
 The Jumbos left the factory with the T48 rubber block tracks, and were sometimes retrofitted with other tracks when the orginals wore out.
 There are some photos of Jumbos with T51 tracks, but they are a very, very small fraction of photos of this tank.
 Additionally, most of them (but not all) had extended end connectors (EECs), which were quite prevalent on Jumbos due to the excessive weight of this tank.
 So be advised: building the kit with the T51 tracks and no EECs is perfectly valid, but it would have been a very rare beast indeed (as far as I know, only one of the specific tanks included on the decals for this kit had the T51 tracks).
 Replacement tracks with extended end connectors are available from several manufacturers.